 How diaphragm monitoring may help protect the patient and simplify weaning

-How diaphragm monitoring may help decrease time on ventilation
+How diaphragm monitoring may help decrease time on the ventilator

 How diaphragm monitoring can help you make more informed treatment decisions

-Monitoring diaphragm activity can help you make more informed decision for your patient throughout treatment and provide valuable information at a number of decision points.
+Monitoring diaphragm activity can help you make more informed decisions for your patient throughout treatment and provide valuable information at a number of decision points.

 Monitor and trend work of breathing

-To keep the patient from diaphragm injury the diaphragm needs to be active at an appropriate level .
-This is simply difficult to see without diaphragm monitoring.
+To keep the patient from diaphragm injury, the diaphragm needs to be active at an appropriate level.
+This is difficult to see without diaphragm monitoring.

-The challenge can also be the opposite.
-The patient is using too much effort to breathe, resulting in thickening of the diaphragm.
-This is perhaps easier to actually observe in the patient, but without an objective value on the ventilator it is difficult to know for sure .
-Research shows the presence of diaphragm dysfunction is frequent.1
+Another example is under-assist, which is the opposite of over-assist and equally bad for the patient.
+An under-assisted patient uses too much effort to breathe, resulting in diaphragm thickening.
+This is perhaps easier to observe in the patient, but without an objective value on the ventilator it is difficult to know for sure.

 Identifying patient-ventilator asynchrony

-Asynchrony is associated with worse clinical outcomes during mechanical ventilation.18 In a recent study only 21% of clinicians managed to detect asynchrony in the form of missed inspiratory efforts.5 And there are many more types of asynchronies easily overlooked: ineffective or excessive efforts, delayed inspiratory effort, delayed cycling off, double triggering and auto-triggering.
+Asynchrony is associated with poorer clinical outcomes during mechanical ventilation.18 In a recent study only 21% of clinicians managed to detect asynchrony in the form of missed inspiratory efforts.5 There are many more types of asynchronies that are easily overlooked: ineffective or excessive efforts, delayed inspiratory effort, delayed cycling off, double triggering and auto-triggering.

 The image shows how the electrical activity of the diaphragm in grey overlays the pressure curve (yellow), making it easy to see differences in what the patient requests and what the ventilator delivers.